 At times, arthritis damage may be limited to just one section, or compartment, of the knee.
 For these patients, partial knee replacement may be an option.
 With a partial knee replacement, only the damaged compartment of the knee is replaced, and the healthy cartilage and bone is left alone.
 In the right candidates, partial knee replacement can be very successful.

 Dr. Meneghini also offers both total and partial knee replacements on an outpatient basis for patients who are healthy and wish to recover at home.
-Outpatient knee replacements are performed on the same campus as IU Health Saxony Hospital, making it a very safe option for patients.
 Dr. Meneghini uses the same technology and implants for an outpatient knee replacements as he does for an inpatient knee replacement.

 Revision Total Knee Replacement